componentjs/component/disambiguation.md

 Bower has now their own [bower.json](https://github.com/bower/bower.json-spec) file.
 But in earlier versions they used [component.json](https://groups.google.com/forum/#!topic/twitter-bower/Dcq8G0en1WI).
-Some properties of `bower.json` and copmonent's `compnoent.json` have the same name, but there is no `scripts` property, so `bower.json` is not compatible with component.
+Some properties of `bower.json` and [component's](https://github.com/componentjs/spec/blob/master/component.json/specifications.md) `component.json` have the
+same name, but there is no `scripts` property, so `bower.json` is not compatible with component.